What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Frequently Asked Questions

 Is somatic trauma therapy safe?
 Yes.
 Somatic therapy is gentle and non-invasive, working at your body's natural pace.
-Quality practitioners emphasize safety and never push you beyond your comfort zone.
+Skilled practitioners emphasize safety and never push you beyond your comfort zone.

 Does insurance cover somatic therapy?
 That can vary depending on your provider and a specific practitioner’s schooling.
 Some insurance plans cover somatic therapy when provided by licensed mental health professionals, especially with trauma-related diagnoses.
 It's always best to check directly with your insurance company about body-based trauma treatment coverage.